-Alex Akhavan is an associate in the Entertainment and Digital Media Practice Group in the firm's Century City office.
+Alex Akhavan is an associate in the Entertainment, Technology and Advertising Practice Group in the firm's Century City office.

 Areas of Practice